 Thatcher’s political career was boosted by her participation in a professional exchange program in which the United States Embassy in London chose her for a six-week visit to multiple US Cities.
 Thatcher met many influential American politicians and had the chance to observe the inner mechanisms of important institutions such as the International Monetary Fund.
 The program helped Thatcher forge a strong identity on the British political scene, even though she was not yet a cabinet member.
 The embassy spoke greatly of her and even suggested that she would make a great prime minister in the future.
 Later that year, Thatcher became part of the Shadow Cabinet, where she held different positions before being assigned to Education.
 After the Conservative Party won the general election of 1970, Thatcher became Secretary of State for Education and Science.

 Within a few months after getting the office, Thatcher gained massive public attention because of her choice to abolish free milk for schoolchildren as an attempt to cut spending.
 Her decision met serious disapproval from the press and the Labour government, causing storms of protests.
 Thatcher was severely disheartened by the numerous attacks on her and even considered giving up on politics.

 However, her career would not suffer tremendously in the long term.
 When the Heath government lost the 1974 general election, The Conservative Party started to doubt Heath’s leadership and while Thatcher was not the primary choice for the replacement, she eventually became Heath’s most fierce competitor.
 Supported by the members of the right wing, Thatcher defeated both Heath and Heath’s favorite, Whitelaw.
 On 11th February 1975, Thatcher became the leader of the Conservative Party and Leader of the Opposition.

-Documentary on Margaret Thatcher
+Podcast on Margaret Thatcher